 All of the campus computers are connected electronically.

 Ongoing/Proposed Research Projects: Partial Listing

 Additional projects can be initiated by industrial sponsors.

 Industrial Membership Fees

 There are four levels of membership: Member, Advisory Member, Senior Member, and Corporate Member.
-The annual membership fee is an unrestricted annual grant to NLBB at the levels of $50,000 for Member, $75,000 for the Advisory Member, $100,000 for the Senior Member, and $150,000 for the Corporate Member.
+The annual membership fee is an unrestricted annual grant to NLBB at the levels of $50,000 for a Member, $75,000 for an Advisory Member, $100,000 for a Senior Member, and $150,000 for a Corporate Member.
 A company can become a member of NLBB on a trial basis with a first year fee of $25,000.
 The membership can begin at any time.
 The funds will be used to fund faculty-directed research.
 NLBB also encourages industries to initiate contract research with the faculties associated with the NLBB.
-The costs usually run about $125,000 per year for a 12 month research program.
+The costs usually run about $150,000 to $250,000 per year for a 12 month research program.